thoufond/thoufond/templates.md

 __output__ - `1 2 3 4 a b c d`

-So, for a lot of functions in STL we don't have to re-implement the module to make it functional for different data types.
+So, for a lot of functions in STL, we don't have to re-implement the module to make it functional for different data types.